a4z/sbbdep/README.txt

-sbbdep is tool for Slackware and Slackware based distributions like Salixos that traces binary runtime dependencies of dynamic linked files.
+sbbdep is a tool for Slackware and Slackware based distributions like Salixos that traces binary runtime dependencies of dynamic linked files.

 some simple usage example: